-Jaguars expect star CB Jalen Ramsey to return to practice
+Jalen Ramsey practices with Jaguars for 1st time in 3 weeks

 JACKSONVILLLE, Fla.
-(AP) — Jacksonville Jaguars cornerback Jalen Ramsey is expected to return to practice Wednesday, two days after seeing a back specialist.
+(AP) — Jacksonville Jaguars cornerback Jalen Ramsey practiced for the first time in three weeks Wednesday, rejoining teammates two days after seeing a back specialist.

+Ramsey participated in a limited capacity, taking part in individual drills before spending the rest of the session working with team trainers on the side.

+“It’s nice to see Jalen’s face,” fellow cornerback D.J.
+Hayden said.
+“It’s very nice.
+It’s very heartwarming.
+It’s good to see Jalen out there.”

+It remains to be seen whether Ramsey plays Sunday against New Orleans (4-1) and the NFL’s leading receiver, Michael Thomas.

+“I feel like he’ll tell us if he decides,” defensive tackle Abry Jones said.
+“You only get a couple of athletes like Jalen every once in a while, so I feel like if he decides to play he’s going to be ready.”

-Coach Doug Marrone says the team is taking Ramsey’s potential return “step by step.”
-The Jaguars (2-3) host New Orleans (4-1) on Sunday.
+Coach Doug Marrone said the Jaguars (2-3) are taking Ramsey’s potential return “step by step.”

 Ramsey missed seven consecutive practices because of illness, back tightness and the birth of his second daughter.
-His back caused him to miss the last two games.
+His back caused him to miss the past two games.
 He saw a specialist in Houston on Monday.

+“Just confirmed what our doctors have said,” Marrone said.
+“We’re going to try to do more and just keep testing it and pushing it.
+He’s working extremely hard to get back, and everyone’s doing everything they can. … We’ll just take it step by step.”

+Ramsey was not in the locker room during the portion open to the media Wednesday.

 The two-time Pro Bowl selection told the Uninterrupted’s “17 Weeks” podcast last week that he’s dealt with back soreness at times during his NFL career.
 He appeared on the team’s injury report twice in 2017 with a back injury but played both weeks.